cyclr/docs/pages/v2/05-application-connectors/information/freshdesk-information.md

 }
 ```
 <!-- {% endraw %} -->
-14. Click **Preview and save**.
+9. Select **Preview and save**.

-15. Check that the summary looks like this:
+To make sure you set the webhook up correctly, check that the summary looks like this:
     ![Summary](./images/summary.png)

-16. Save and enable.
-Your webhook step should now be fully usable.
+To use your webhook, save and enable it.

-> NB.
-If you accidentally delete the webhook step and need a new one, you can simply edit the rule and update the URL with that of the new step.
+> **Note**: If you accidentally delete the webhook step and need a new one, you can simply edit the rule and update the URL with that of the new step.

 </section>